Coping with Anxiety

 10. Self-Blame or Other-Blame, taking too much responsibility or too little responsibility when something goes wrong.

-The Serenity Prayer, if taken seriously, has some of the answers to how you can feel better about whatever is going on in your life in general and especially in these confusing times.
+The Serenity Prayer, if taken seriously, has some of the answers to how you can feel better about whatever is

 God, grant me the Serenity